- Indexed in renowned databases like Scopus, ESCI, ICI, ProQuest and UGC-CARE

-Insight on Africa is a biannual peer-reviewed academic journal covering contemporary African affairs and issues of policy relevance.
+It is a biannual refereed academic journal covering contemporary African affairs and issues of policy relevance.
 The focus areas of this journal include but not confined to foreign policies and developmental issues of African countries.
 It caters to students, teachers, academicians and people from the background of international politics and relations, law, social sciences and humanities.
 The contributions can range from book reviews, articles and review essays on issues related to emerging powers in Africa, BRICS in Africa and Afro-Asian relations.